 Most bike helmets are made of EPS foam with a thin plastic shell.
 The shell helps the helmet skid easily on rough pavement to avoid jerking your neck.
 The shell also holds the foam together after the first impact.
-Some excellent helmets are made by molding foam in the shell rather than adding the shell later.
+Many excellent helmets are made by molding foam in the shell rather than adding the shell later.

 What Type do I Need?